XUHUAKing/CDR-download-scripts/README.md

 We provide the python script to convert the dataset proposed in _CDR: A Categorized and Diverse Real-World Reflection Removal Dataset_ based on different options.

 ## Setup
-The script requires Python 3.5+.
+The script requires Python 3.5+ and cv2.
 Please download our data (~7.45GB) from this [link](https://hkustconnect-my.sharepoint.com/:f:/g/personal/xhuangat_connect_ust_hk/EkjThMWOhT1EoKrK-U6l8EkB9BeKQjPNjB3mlK2omAZQIw?e=YPb48i).
 We have 1063 triplets (M, R, T) in total.

 ## Usage